JsAppNinja/sockem/docs/API.md

 `Authorization: Token be1314c3be8264b2f3b1a46de5fb9e05ef4e9808`

 # POST /api/users/
 * The JSON body should match the form below.
-Password is 78 chars long is hashed using Django's default PBKDF2 algorithm.
+The password will get hashed automatically using Django's default PBKDF2 algorithm.
 ```
 {
     "email": "admin@sockemboppem.com",